johncf/editor-design/README.md

 This part is very open ended and really depends on the type of parser used.
-Furthermore, this component can be swapped with a language-specific semantic checker to provide very rich highlighting (e.g. highlight errors, using symbol table to determine the type of an identifier, etc.).
+Furthermore, this component can be swapped with a language-specific semantic checker to provide very rich highlighting (e.g. highlight errors, use symbol table to determine the type of an identifier, etc.).

-## Features of Shell

-### Plugins
+## Plugins

 All plugins should be implemented on top of the Shell.
 Plugins are run on a different process, and use IPC for all communication.
 Provide a wrapper API and